g-pechorin/pure-gen/fud14.pure-gen.sbt/REFERENCE.md

 The `Microphone` itself *just* opens the system's default microphone (whatever that means) and continually sends out an appropriate `AudioLine` instance for other systems.<sup id='f_link5'>[5](#f_note5)</sup>
 The returned `AudioLine` instance is suitable for use with multiple behaviours.

+> clarify ; audio line can be used with multiple consumers at once

 The two ASR systems have similar APIs with (basically) identical functionality.